 If you find one that looks interesting and no one else is already working on it, comment in the issue that you are going to work on it.
 But only claim an issue if you can start work on it within a couple days.

-Please ask as many questions as you need, either directly in the issue or in Slack.
+Please ask as many questions as you need, either directly in the issue or in Discord.
 We're happy to help!

 The Blitzjs.com website and documentation repo also has issues with